-Self-harm or self-injury is when a person hurts him or herself on purpose without wanting to die by suicide.
-Self-harming, when done to one’s body, is also referred to a Non-Suicidal Self-Injury (NSSI).
+Self-harm or self-injury is when a person hurts themselves on purpose without wanting to die by suicide.
+Self-harming, when done to your own body, is also referred to a Non-Suicidal Self-Injury (NSSI).

-Self-harming behaviours can happen at any age, but are more common among youth than any other age group.
+Self-harming behaviours can happen at any age, and are more common among youth than any other age group.
 The behaviour often starts in the preteen or early teen years.
-Self-harming behaviours happen equally in boys and girls.
+Self-harming behaviours happen equally in boys, girls, non-binary youth, and in the LGTBQ+ community.
 Common self-harming behaviours include:

 Self-harming behaviours may happen often, sometimes every day, or may only happen once.
 Some people may engage in self-harm to help deal with tense feelings and help manage distress and emotional pain.
 Each person may have different reasons for self-harming.
 These behaviours don’t solve the reasons that lead people to self-harm, but can offer a person a sense of relief from how strong their emotions feel.

-When someone self-harms, they may accidently hurt themselves more than they intended to, or the area they injure may become infected.
-People who self-harm need to be talked to in a supportive, non-judgmental manner so they can consider looking at other options for coping and self-management.
+When someone self-harms, they may accidentally hurt themselves more than they intended to, or the area they injure may become infected.
+People who self-harm need to be talked to in a supportive, non-judgmental manner so they can consider other ways of coping and self-management.

 People may self-harm to:

 Most people who self-harm do not want to die.
 Their self-harm is used to deal with intense emotions and feelings.
-But a few people who practise self-harm do so with suicidal intent.
+A few people who practice self-harm do so with suicidal intent.

 Although self-harming is different than suicidal behaviour, the risk of suicide is still a concern.
 While self-harm is not a suicide attempt, it can be a major risk factor for suicide.
-Those who self-harm may be nine times at risk for suicide attempts.
+Those who self-harm may be at a higher risk for suicide attempts than those who don't self-harm.

 If someone is self-harming, it may be helpful for them to see a knowledgeable professional who can offer them support and assess if there is a likelihood of suicide.

-If you know a person who self-harms, there are things you can do to help:
+If you know a person who self-harms, it’s normal to feel frustrated, confused, or scared.
+Self-harm is a sign that a person is in distress.
+Approaching the person with compassion may help.
+Here are some things you can do to help:

 Author: Addiction & Mental Health, Alberta Health Services